For many of us older sailors from pre GPS days Shoreham....

 The text on this HISTORY page is covered by the following licence

-The Lady Bee Marina boasts a Spanish restaurant and tapas bar or site, while the Sussex Yacht Club in the western arm is welcoming to visitors from other yacht clubs.
+The Lady Bee Marina has two bar/restaurants (New Ports Arms and Port Kitchen), while the Sussex Yacht Club in the western arm is welcoming to visitors from other yacht clubs.
 The club provides lunches throughout the week (other than Mondays) and dinners are served on Friday and Saturday nights in their interesting clubhouse.

 There are pubs within walking distance of the Marina.
 The link below provides a list of pubs around the Southwick area (near the Marina):